Table of Contents

 To become an Amazon seller, individuals must keep their GST Number, PAN card and current bank account details handy.

-If you are an unregistered business and have not registered for GST, then you need not worry because registering for GST is a straightforward process.
+If you are an Individual business and have not registered for GST, then you need not worry because registering for GST is a straightforward process.

 After you register, you will get access to Amazon’s one-stop portal called seller central.